algorithmiaio/sample-apps/algo-dev-demo/pytorch-jit-cpu/README.md

 ### Add Code Samples
 1. Click on the tab **"Source"** and you'll notice boilerplate code for Hello World.
-2. Let's delete that code, and copy and paste the code from the file [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/demo.py)
+2. Let's delete that code, and copy and paste the code from the file [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/pytorch-cifar-cpu/demo.py)
-3. Recall our data collection is called "pytorch_mnist_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/pytorch_mnist_data/model.zip'` on line 41.
+3. Recall our data collection is called "pytorch_cifar_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/pytorch_cifar_data/model.zip'` on line 41.

-Then note that there is another file in the repo called [loadmnistdata.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/loadmnistdata.py).

-4. Create a file in the directory structure to the left of your code in the Web IDE by clicking on "**+** New File" and call it "loadmnistdata.py" then copy and paste from [loadmnistdata.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/loadmnistdata.py).

 ### Add Dependencies
 1. Click the **"Dependencies"** button in the grey navbar.